Ukraine Latest: Kyiv Launches Offensive Along Southern Front

 Fed’s QT to Hit ‘Full Stride’ With Central Bank Shrinking $9 Trillion Portfolio

-The US Department of Defense said there was an increase in fighting around Kherson, without labeling it a counteroffensive.
 A US National Security Council spokesman called for a “controlled shutdown” of the Russian-occupied Zaporizhzhia nuclear power plant, which is near the clashes and has come under shelling.
+European Union countries agreed to start hammering out the details of a proposed training mission for Ukraine’s armed forces.

 (See RSAN on the Bloomberg Terminal for the Russian Sanctions Dashboard.)